Reuse A Blog Post As Video

 I've created hundreds of blog posts here, and while that's a good start, what I need to do is get more use out of them by repurposing them.
 So one post turns into 5, 10, 15 sources of information located at different places online.

-Spinning a web of content with my original blog post at the centre, is how Dean Holland (a highly successful Affiliate Marketer) describes it.
+Spinning a web of content with my original blog post at the centre, is one way I have heard it described.

 I started creating my spider's web a couple of weeks ago and wrote about re-purposing my posts using PDF and PowerPoint presentations.